My role

 Selected work

-This private page is a compact overview of Georgy's applied Gaussian Splatting work: from production pipelines and series shots to event marketing, generative VFX and spatial memory.
+This private page is a compact overview of Georgy's applied Gaussian Splatting work: from production pipelines and series shots to event marketing, generative VFX, spatial memory and Physical AI simulation.

 3D & VFX